ad-si/cai/readme.md

   changelog  Generate a changelog starting from a given commit using OpenAI's GPT-4o reply      Reply to a conversation passed via stdin.
-Add additional reply instructions as the prompt rewrite    Fix spelling, grammar, and wording issues in text passed via stdin google     Google [aliases: go] ge         - Gemini Pro shortcut gf         - Gemini Flash shortcut
+Add additional reply instructions as the prompt rewrite    Fix spelling, grammar, and wording issues in text passed via stdin image      Generate an image using GPT-5 image generation google     Google [aliases: go] ge         - Gemini Pro shortcut gf         - Gemini Flash shortcut